Mound-building termites

-Mound-building termites are a group of termite species that live in mounds.
+Mound-building termites are a group of termite species that live in mounds which are made of a combination of soil, termite saliva and dung.
 These termites live in Africa, Australia and South America.
 The mounds sometimes have a diameter of 30 m.
 Most of the mounds are in well-drained areas.
 Termite mounds usually outlive the colonies themselves.
 If the inner tunnels of the nest are exposed it is usually dead.
 Sometimes other colonies, of the same or different species, occupy a mound after the original builders' deaths.

 Mound structure

 The structure of the mounds can be very complicated.
 Inside the mound is an extensive system of tunnels and conduits that serves as a ventilation system for the underground nest.
 In order to get good ventilation, the termites will construct several shafts leading down to the cellar located beneath the nest.
 The mound is built above the subterranean nest.
 The nest itself is a spheroidal structure consisting of numerous gallery chambers.
 They come in a wide variety of shapes and sizes.
 Some, like Odontotermes termites build open chimneys or vent holes into their mounds, while others build completely enclosed mounds like Macrotermes.
 The Amitermes (Magnetic termites) mounds are created tall, thin, wedge-shaped, usually oriented north-south.